Dark Walker in the Early Universe: A Strongly Coupled Sector Model

 {\bf Introduction.}---Assuming that the early universe underwent a phase of cosmic inflation, fields that weakly couple to the inflaton can play a crucial role in shaping the primordial non-Gaussianities---also referred to as cosmological correlators.
 One possible origin of scalar perturbations during inflation is the presence of composite particles, which arise from strongly coupled dynamics among more elementary constituents, similar to the mechanisms in quantum chromodynamics (QCD) and models of the composite Higgs.
 This scenario has been far less explored compared to the more conventional treatments of cosmological correlators involving fundamental particle exchanges.
 For recent developments in this direction, see, for example, \cite{Green:2013rd,Baumgart:2021ptt,Aoki:2023tjm,Chakraborty:2025myb,Pimentel:2025rds}.

-In this Letter, we consider a dark sector that interacts with the Standard Model (SM) through the Higgs portal and becomes strongly coupled during inflation.
-After inflation, this dark sector contributes to today's relic abundance of dark matter (DM).
-As a simple illustrative example, we study what we call the ``Dark Walker''---a scenario that has the potential to account simultaneously for non-Gaussianities and the observed DM relic abundance.
+In this Letter, we consider a dark sector (DS) that interacts with the Standard Model (SM) through the Higgs portal and becomes strongly coupled during inflation, leaving imprints in the primordial fluctuations.
+After inflation, this DS contributes to today's relic abundance of dark matter (DM).
+We aim to explore the interplay between primordial non-Gaussianity and DM model building.
+As a simple illustrative example, we study what we call the ``Dark Walker''---a scenario that has the potential to account simultaneously for primordial non-Gaussianity $f_{\text{NL}}$ value at $O(1)$ and the observed DM relic abundance.

-{\bf Setup.}---To investigate a strongly coupled dark sector during inflation, it is useful to classify different scenarios according to the mass gap: for example, $\text{M}_{\text{Gap}}\ll H_{\text{inf}}$, $\text{M}_{\text{Gap}}\sim H_{\text{inf}}$ and $\text{M}_{\text{Gap}}\gg H_{\text{inf}}$.
-In this work, the Dark Walker model falls into the $\text{M}_{\text{Gap}}\ll H_{\text{inf}}$ regime, where the dark sector is well approximated by a conformal field theory.
+{\bf Setup.}---To investigate a strongly coupled DS during inflation, it is useful to classify different scenarios according to the mass gap: for example, $\text{M}_{\text{Gap}}\ll H_{\text{inf}}$, $\text{M}_{\text{Gap}}\sim H_{\text{inf}}$ and $\text{M}_{\text{Gap}}\gg H_{\text{inf}}$.
+In this work, the Dark Walker model falls into the $\text{M}_{\text{Gap}}\ll H_{\text{inf}}$ regime, where the DS is well approximated by a conformal field theory.
 Such a conformal sector may contain operators with large anomalous dimensions, which are called \textit{unparticles}, as introduced in \cite{Georgi:2007ek,Grinstein:2008qk}, etc. An extended notion of unparticles with a mass gap has also been discussed in \cite{Strassler:2008bv}, but lies beyond the scope of this work.
-Gapless unparticles, however, cannot serve as dark matter, since their behavior resembles radiation rather than particles.
-Thus, the Dark Walker has to experience a phase transition, forming bound states.
+Gapless unparticles, however, cannot serve as DM, since their behavior resembles radiation rather than particles.
+Thus, the Dark Walker has to experience a phase transition, forming gapped states.
 During inflation, the model remains near the infrared fixed point (IRFP) long enough to leave imprints in the primordial non-Gaussianity.
 This behavior exemplifies a form of ``walking dynamics'', which gives rise to the name ``Dark Walker''.

-Let us consider a non-Abelian gauge theory in the dark sector (DS), which is an $\text{SU}(N_c)_D$ theory with $N_f$ flavors of massless Dirac fermions.
+Let us consider a non-Abelian gauge theory in the DS, which is an $\text{SU}(N_c)_D$ theory with $N_f$ flavors of massless Dirac fermions.
 At the start of inflation, all modes are very blue-shifted and the effect of the de Sitter curvature in the $\beta$-function will be small, so we can approximately treat the background as flat space.
 The Lagrangian is

 The $T_a$'s are the matrices of the adjoint representation of $\text{SU}(N_c)_D$ and $g$ is the gauge coupling.

 It is long known that there exists a non-trivial IRFP for $\text{SU}(N_c)$ theories with a certain range of $N_f$, which is called the conformal window \cite{Banks:1981nn}.
 The $\beta$-function of $\text{SU}(N_c)$ theories in the asymptotically free phase is given in \cite{Gross:1973id,Caswell:1974gg}